rajiv-ishare/DataRightsProfile/CONTRIBUTING.md

 #### 🧾 Normative Editors
 Active Committers also serve as editors of specifications, ensuring consistency, accuracy, and formatting.

-> As of October 17, 2024, this role is shared by all active Committers.

 #### How to Become a Committer
 Committers are nominated by existing team members based on: